Tetrakern/fictioneer/INSTALLATION.md

 ![Phrases Settings Preview](repo/assets/settings_phrases_preview.png?raw=true)

 Allows for some minor translations and changes, such as the cookie notice banner or comment reply notification email.
-More customization can be achieved with the theme’s [translation filter](FILTERS.md#apply_filters-fictioneer_filter_translations-strings-).
+More customization can be achieved with the theme’s [translation filter](FILTERS.md#apply_filters-fictioneer_filter_translations_static-strings-).
 But if you want to translate the theme into a new language, you will need to include the proper [translation files](https://developer.wordpress.org/plugins/internationalization/localization/) or use a plugin.
+You can find a .POT template file in the languages folder.

 ### Fonts Tab